There are many reasons to visit Norfolk, but here are the top 10.

 Whether you enjoy pretty cottages nestled in rolling countryside or prefer to stand in the shadow of Norwich’s mighty castle, there’s some beautiful architecture, both new and old, to be seen in Norfolk.
 In Norwich, head to The Lanes for your fix of cobbled streets and wonky Tudor buildings.

-Norfolk is full of amazing food producers, from the Victorian-inspired Scrubby Oak Fine Foods through to the local pork delights of Bray’s cottage pies.
+Norfolk is full of amazing food producers, from the Victorian-inspired Scrubby Oak Fine Foods through to the local pork delights of Bray’s Cottage Pork Pies.
 North Norfolk has its own restaurant week every autumn and there are regular street food trucks outside the Forum in Norwich.

 The North Norfolk coast is a haven for walkers, bird watchers and photographers.
 The way the marshes and mudflats roll into the sea is something to behold and the changing landscape as the tide washes in and out just has to be experienced.
 There’s great surfing off the coast of Cromer and huge numbers of people visit every year for the big waves.